JoelineAlves/wonderboy_tshirt/README.md

 * My Family, for their unconditional love and patience, help and continued support through the whole course.
 Without their support I will not  been able to finish this project.

 * My tutor, Marcel, for his support, feedback and guidance throughout this project.

+* I would like to express my gratitude to my friend, Dorivaldo, for his invaluable support and for creating and designing the products.

+* I would like to thank my friend, Ricardo, for his assistance in resolving CSS issues in my project, particularly for his help with challenges I encountered.

 * Code Institute and Slack community for their support and providing me with the necessary knowledge to complete this project.